sambody/inkscape-guide-tools/README.md

 These are a series of [Inkscape](http://inkscape.org/) extensions related to guides - generating, deleting, moving etc. Work in progress.

+### The extensions are:

+### 1. Remove guides

+Three simple extensions:

+- remove all guides (may be part of core inkscape in upcoming version 0.49)
+- remove all horizontal guides
+- remove all vertical guides

+### 2. Add centered guides to the document

+With this extension you can

+- add a horizontally centered guide (to the document)
+- or a vertically centered guide
+- or both at once.

+(I plan to make it also work for selected bounding boxes, not just for the document.)

+### 3. Add guides to borders to document, with optional offset on all sides

+(coming soon)

 ### How to install the extensions

 1. Download the zip archive to your computer;